Mirror Android Notifications in Google Chrome

 Now you don’t have to stop your work to check your phone.
-And if you absolutely do not want to get disturbed, PushBullet provides option to temporarily stop receiving notifications from Android.
-Right click on the PushBullet icon and select ‘Snooze’.
+And if you do not want to get disturbed, PushBullet provides an option to temporarily stop receiving notifications from Android.
+Right-click on the PushBullet icon and select ‘Snooze’.
 You can also choose to receive notifications even if you close Chrome, by running PushBullet as a background service from the extension’s option page.

 PushBullet is a platform independent.
-It works from Chrome, Firefox, Safari, Android, iOS, Windows and Macs.
-One feature of PushBullet that I personally liked the most is its ability to send messages, links, files and locations from Chrome to my phone on the go.
+It works with Chrome, Firefox, Safari, Android, iOS, Windows, and Macs.
+One feature of PushBullet that I liked the most is its ability to send messages, links, files, and locations from Chrome to my phone on the go.
 It’s the easiest way to share information between your devices.

 2. Desktop Notifications for Android

-Desktop Notifications for Android is made by researchers of Human Computer Interaction group at the University of Stuttgart (Germany) and it works similar to PushBullet.
+Desktop Notifications for Android is made by researchers of the Human-Computer Interaction group at the University of Stuttgart (Germany) and it works similarly to PushBullet.
 It notifies all your Android Phone Notifications on your desktop screen.
 To set up Desktop Notifications, you need to install the Android app from Play Store first.
 Sign in with your Google Account.
-Next install the Google Chrome extension from Chrome Store and do the same.
+Next, install the Google Chrome extension from Chrome Store and do the same.

 3. Other Mention-Worthy Apps

 - SideSync: Only for Samsung devices.
-It requires a seperate software to be installed on your PC, no chrome extension available.
+It requires a separate software to be installed on your PC, no Chrome extension is available.